1586 Tenshō earthquake: Damage

 The earthquake had a maximum JMA intensity of Shindo 6–7 extending from the Noto Peninsula to Lake Biwa.
-Extreme damage was reported between Nara, Osaka, Toyama and Shizouka.
+Extreme damage was reported between Nara, Osaka, Toyama and Shizuoka.
 Large conflagrations broke out as a result.
 Large-scale landslides occurred in the northern part of the damage zone which was dominated by mountains.
 A fortress was completely wiped out by one of these landslides, while another collapsed during the tremors.
 A triggered landslide on Kaerikumoyama buried the Kaerikumo Castle and 300 houses, killing 500 people.
 The Ōgaki Castle was destroyed by a fire.
 The only daughter of Yamauchi Kazutoyo was killed in Nagahama.

 There were reports that a few small islands in the Kiso River vanished as a result of soil liquefaction and subsequent subsidence which caused water to submerge the islands while a tsunami was generated in Ise Bay, drowning thousands.
 At the location of present-day Nagoya, extensive soil liquefaction took place.
 Sand volcanoes and dykes were recorded and discovered at locations in the plain.
 Significant destruction was reported in Kyoto, but its temples sustained minor damage.
 The Tō-ji temple in the city was seriously damaged and over 600 Buddha statues in Sanjūsangen-dō were destroyed.
 A Christian missionary in the region reported that 60 homes were destroyed at Sakai.
 Movement of faults and shaking severely deformed the Kiso Three Rivers, resulting in a drastic change in its course.

+Aftermath

+At the time, Toyotomi Hideyoshi was preparing for war against Tokugawa Ieyasu, who refused to submit to his authority.
+However, Hideyoshi's stronghold and headquarter, Osaka, suffered immense damage due to the earthquake.
+In contrast, Ieyasu's base in Mikawa experienced relatively light damage.
+Hideyoshi prioritized the reconstruction of Osaka and shifted to a peace-oriented approach towards Ieyasu.
+Ieyasu narrowly escaped disaster and later became the number-two in the Toyotomi administration.
+After Hideyoshi's death, Ieyasu seized power and established the Tokugawa shogunate, which lasted for 260 years.